bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

 The inscribed pattern on the Signal Boundary Event defines the filter for awaited signals codes:

-Listens for a cancelled order signal with a specific id defined as
+Listens for a canceled order signal with a specific id defined as
 macro:

 ::